mseri/purity/README.md

 There are two main themes: dark and light.
 They can be switched changing the @import rule at the beginning of `assets/css/style.css`.
 To change the colorsets and keep the theme structure is enough to copy either dark.css or light.css (they contains only colours information), modify it and redefine the import line with the appropriate name.

 To set up google+, disqus or facebook comments is enough to open posts.hbs, uncomment the appropriate section at the end of the file and add the appropriate variables.
+You can add the Comments counter on the index page modifying the code according to [Another way of enabling disqus on Ghost](http://blog.reggiesuplido.com/another-way-of-enabling-disqus-on-ghost/).

 A running version of the dark theme is on my blog [Tales of a Fractal Spectrum](http://ghost.mseri.me).
 The light version is [available here](http://amazon.mseri.me).

 ## History

-- 0.0.6 fixed pagination and renamed theme to Purity
+- 0.0.6 fixed pagination, fixed disqus comment post-id variable and renamed theme to Purity
 - 0.0.5 added minified styles (with [csso](http://css.github.io/csso/))
 - 0.0.4 minor fixing and a whole new font of icons
 - 0.0.3 dark and light theme merged.